the-turing-way/the-turing-way/book/website/ethical-research/cultural-change/alt-models-discussion.md

 * A buffet of culture change factors, with sizing according their influence in specific situations, avoiding the implicit and explicit hierarchy of other models.
 * An expanded pyramid with more feedback loops and other factors feeding into each level to demonstrate the complexity of change.
-* A 4-way matrix between human infrastructure, technical infrastructure, community needs and problems, and societal infrastructure, all interconnected and feeding back on each other.
+* A four-way matrix between human infrastructure, technical infrastructure, community needs and problems, and societal infrastructure, all interconnected and feeding back on each other.

 None of these are perfect models, and in all cases, models only serve to help us structure our thinking about change and how it happens.
 The critical work is the doing: the talking to people, uncovering community issues, working to find solutions, and demonstrating the leadership needed to get people excited about a future that holds less of the same.